Immersion Heater Replacement Cost

 A tradesperson will typically charge no more than a standard rate of £105 for this type of work unless other issues take place, causing a longer job.

-This job will typically take 1 to 2 hours, depending on the ease of access for tradespeople, and in case the immersion tank needs to be emptied entirely (most of the time, this won’t be the case).
+This job will typically take 1 to 2 hours, depending on the ease of access for tradespeople, and if the immersion tank needs to be emptied entirely (most of the time, this won’t be the case).

 When choosing a new electric heating element, make sure that you choose a new element of the same size, shape and power rating.